 What do I need to know about Epidemic Sound licensing through Freedom?

-If your Subscription is already payed for by your Freedom! you don't need a separate license to use Epidemic Sound music on your partnered channel.
-In order for Epidemic Sound to verify you as an MCN partner, please log in through the Freedom! dashboard or by clicking on your MCN logo here.
+If your Subscription is already payed for by Freedom! you don't need a separate license to use Epidemic Sound music on your channel.
+In order for Epidemic Sound to verify you as a partner, please log in through the Freedom! dashboard or by clicking on the Freedom! logo here.
 If you cannot get access, please contact Epidemic Sound support department so that they can double check if your channel has been linked properly.

 Can I use Epidemic Sound music as theme music for my channel?